Greensand321/Music_Indexer/README.md

 python main_gui.py
 ```

-A simple window will open that lets you choose your SoundVault folder and run the importer.
+A window will open.
+Use **File → Open Library…** to choose the folder you want
+to index or import music into.

 ## Recommended folder layout